OctopusDeploy/Architecture/Decisions/TechnicalDebt.md

 # Approach

 We accept that we will have an ongoing level of technical debt.
 The level will shift as the priorities of the product change.
-The engineering managers are responsible for monitoring this.
+The L5s in engineering with the help of L4 are responsible for monitoring this.

 Engineers are empowered to incur debt in order to ship features.
 They should do so deliberately and thoughtfully.